 Aeonium arboreum var. rubrolineatum (Svent.)
 H.Y.Liu

 Aeonium arboreum var. rubrolineatum is a succulent shrub with lance-shaped leaves crowded in rosettes at the end of the quite thick branches.
-It grows up to 5 feet (1.5 m) tall and can branch from the central stalk, but not so much as to become shrubby.
-Leaves are mostly green and lush during the winter months, and then as the weather warms and they receive more light, they turn a brownish-yellow color with maroon stripes and markings.
+It grows up to 5 feet (1.5 m), branching from the central stalk.
+Leaves are mostly green during the winter, and then as the weather warms and they receive more light, they turn brownish-yellow with maroon stripes and markings.
 When the plant goes dormant in summer, the rosettes are very small, and the branches are often almost leafless.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).